 The configuration file is a plain text document with the extension *.rdg, formatted in XML and therefore available for manual editing.

 In conclusion, Remote Desktop Connection Manager connects with a single mouse click almost instantly, which greatly facilitates the simultaneous administration of multiple servers.
-RDCMan is one of the essential free utilities from Microsoft, allowing you to easily manage multiple Remote Desktop connections.
+RDCMan is one of the essential free utilities from Microsoft, allowing you to easily manage multiple RDP sessions.
 Here is another one great tutorial on how to access Hyper-V Virtual Machine console using RDCMan, it also can be useful for you.